SAITPublic/PNMLibrary/PNMLibrary/docs/howto/generate_indices.md

 ### CLI App

-To create indices for the embedded tables set run `create_tables` app.
-The generator properties and embedded tables path are specified by command line arguments.
+To create indices for the embedding tables set run `create_tables` app.
+The generator properties and embedding tables path are specified by command line arguments.
 The list of argument can be obtained by `-h` (`--help`) arg.